-After decades of relative isolation, the way of life in Burma (Myanmar) remains largely untouched by modern times.
-On this adventurous introduction to Burma walk through remote lands and also spend time visiting the highlights of the country.
-Trek to hilltribe villages in Shan state, admire the sunset across the temple plains of Bagan, join Buddhist pilgrims on a hike to Golden Rock and walk in the beautiful surrounds of Inle Lake.
+Discover both Burma's cultural highlights and some of its more remote corners whilst walking through beautiful landscapes.
+Trek to hilltribe villages in the Shan Highlands, admire the sunset across the temple plains of Bagan, join Buddhist pilgrims on a hike to Golden Rock and explore the tranquil surrounds of Inle Lake.